 One of the best tools for streaming your games on YouTube or Twitch is Open Broadcast Studio.
-If you want to get started with streaming yourself to fans around the world, OBS is a great entryway.
+If you want to get started with streaming yourself to fans worldwide, OBS is a great entryway.

 Learning how to use OBS, however, is a journey unto itself.
 You’ll want to be familiar with the broadcasting application before you start opening up your life and gaming skills to the world.
 But don’t worry, we have you covered.
 Here’s how to get started with OBS and some useful OBS tricks.

-Step 3: Before you connect OBS to your streaming platform of choice, you’ll want to select the parameters of your stream.
-To do so, click on the “Settings,” button in the bottom right-hand corner, and access the “Video” tab on the left-hand menu.
+Step 3: Before you connect OBS to your streaming platform of choice, you’ll want to select your stream’s parameters.
+To do so, click on the Settings button in the bottom right-hand corner, and access the Video tab on the left-hand menu.

 Step 4: Choose the resolution you’ll capture footage and stream at, as well as the frame rate you want to broadcast at.
 If you’re not sure, YouTube, Twitch, and Facebook have guides to help.
 You also need to make sure that your internet’s upload speed can handle it.
 If you’re not sure, find out your upload rate using an internet speed test.

 If you’re unsure about any of this, the OBS configuration wizard may make the process a little bit more streamlined.
-You can access it from the main OBS window, under the “Tools” tab.
-Alternatively, just leave everything as it is to start with and then make adjustments as you learn more about using the software and streaming in general.
+You can access it from the main OBS window, under the Tools tab.
+Alternatively, leave everything as it is to start with and then make adjustments to learn more about using the software and streaming in general.

 If your streams end up laggy, you’ll want to lower the bitrate, resolution, or FPS.
-If your video footage is poor and you have bandwidth to spare, you can afford to raise the bitrate and resolution to improve the quality of your stream.
+If your video footage is low and you have the bandwidth to spare, you can afford to raise the bitrate and resolution to improve your stream’s quality.

 Step 1: Launch OBS as an administrator.

 From this point, you’ll need to input your unique Stream Key.
-The way in which you acquire that depends on your platform of choice.
+How you acquire that depends on your platform of choice.
 Use the relevant section below to find it.